modokleague/modokleague.github.io/s4.5/index.md

 ### 🎯 Scoring

-> 🥊 Each round your score = the highest-difficulty you defeat! <br>
+> 🏆 In this one-round season, your score = the highest-difficulty you defeat! <br>
-> 🏆 Your season score is just the combined score from each round.

 ## ⚔️ **ROUND DETAILS: MISTER NEGATIVE**